A Critical Look at William P. O'Neill, CCRG,

 For several years, CCRG's online "interview" form asked whether the prospective client had"general interest" in chemotherapy, radiotherapy, surgery, immunotherapy, vaccine therapy and/or homeopathy and/or "specific interest" in antineoplaston therapy, Livingston therapy, Evers therapy, 714x, Issels' whole body therapy, Hoxsey therapy, hydrazine sulfate, Revici therapy, tumour vaccines, shark cartilage, Di Bella therapy, Kelly therapy, Laetrile, Gerson therapy, Essiac, Immuno-Augmentative Therapy (IAT), American Biologics therapy, Iscador, Macrobiotics, oxygen therapy, hyperthermia, chelation therapy, DMSO therapy, live-cell therapy, Aboriginal therapies, vitamin therapy, laser resonance, bio-electric therapies, herbal therapy, and Nieper therapy.
 No method in the "specific interest" list has been proven effective.

 Previous versions of CCRG's Web site have claimed that CCRG "has developed the world's largest cancer knowledge base, Cancer Canada Net, fielding over 50,000 inquiries a year, and with an active case load of more than 5,000 international patients."
-I seriously doubt that CCRG has "the largest cancer knowledge base."
-Even if O'Neill has managed to compile citations from the major cancer-related databases, the information would not be very useful without interpretation by a qualified cancer specialist.
+I seriously doubt that CCRG could have assembled "the largest cancer knowledge base."
+Even if O'Neill had managed to compile citations from the major cancer-related databases, the information would not be very useful without interpretation by a qualified cancer specialist.
 Moreover, these databases can be accessed free-of-charge on the Internet.

 In 2005, O'Neill announced that Immune System Management (ISM) had "purchased the intellectual assets of CCRG" and intended to open a chain of clinics throughout Canada.
 However, it appears that the Ottawa clinic (now called ISM Clinic and Lab) is the only facility.
 O'Neill is ISM's board chairman.
-CCRG's Web site, which has not been updated since 2005, says that its programs are based on a blood test he calls the "Aminomics Profile."
-It states: "Your Aminomics Profile will be developed and compared to the Optimal Profile and you and your Case Manager will review a detailed report of our findings."
+CCRG's Web site then stated that its programs were based on a blood test he called the "Aminomics Profile."
+It stated: "Your Aminomics Profile will be developed and compared to the Optimal Profile and you and your Case Manager will review a detailed report of our findings."
 The site further stated: